Jane Ward

 Jane Ward is an American scholar, feminist, and author.
+Ward is Professor and Chair of Feminist Studies at the University of California, Santa Barbara.
+She is a scholar in feminist and queer studies, known for her work on the social construction of sexuality and whiteness.
+Ward's research is captured in her books, including Not Gay: Sex between Straight White Men, and The Tragedy of Heterosexuality, which won the 2021 PROSE Award.
+Her course in straightness studies at UCSB is one of the first of its kind and was profiled in The Cut in 2025.

 Life

-Ward is Professor of Gender and Sexuality Studies at the University of California, Santa Barbara.
-Ward received her PhD in sociology from the University of California Santa Barbara in 2003.
+Ward is Professor and Chair of Feminist Studies at the University of California, Santa Barbara.
+Ward received her PhD in sociology from the University of California, Santa Barbara in 2003.

 Ward is known for her books The Tragedy of Heterosexuality (New York University Press, 2020), a 2021 PROSE Award Winner, and Not Gay: Sex Between Straight White Men (NYU Press, 2015), a 2016 Lambda Literary Award Finalist.
 Ward's research has been featured in The New York Times, BBC, NPR, New York Magazine, The Guardian, Forbes, Salon, Newsweek, Huffington Post, Cosmopolitan, and Vice.
 Her 2008 book Respectably Queer: Diversity Culture in LGBT Activist Organizations was named a favorite book of 2008 by The Progressive magazine.

 She lives in Southern California with her partner Kat Ross.
 Ward's published work focuses on a broad range of topics, from feminist pornography, queer parenting, and the racial politics of same-sex marriage, to the social construction of heterosexuality and whiteness.